sectioncritical/bmsnode_firmware/doc/command.md

 payload is the test function code.
 The next two bytes are a fixed key value that must be passed in the command.
 The value of the key bytes is:
 `0xCA, 0xFE`.

+The next two bytes are values that are used depending on the test mode.
+As of `0.10` only test value 0 is used for the shunt test mode.

 A single function code is used to turn off any active test mode and the key does not have to match.
 For all remaining test function codes, the key must